 Sourdough Pasta

 To freeze fresh noodles, generously dust them with flour and arrange them in a single layer on a baking sheet.
 Transfer the sheet to the freezer and let the noodles freeze for approximately 1 hour.

-Once frozen, transfer the pasta into an airtight container or bag, labeling it with the contents and date.
-Frozen pasta will have the best texture and flavor if used within 8 months.
+Once frozen, transfer the pasta to an airtight container or bag, labeling it with the contents and date.
+If used within 8 months, frozen pasta will have the best texture and flavor.

-When you're ready to use the pasta, retrieve the desired amount and add them directly to boiling water or soup, cooking for about 8-10 minutes.
+When you're ready to use the pasta, add the desired amount directly to boiling water or soup, cooking for about 8-10 minutes.

 How to dry fresh pasta

-Suspend the pasta on a suitable hanging rod, such as a clothing hanger, and let it hang for a duration of 24 hours.
+Suspend the pasta on a suitable hanging rod, such as a clothing hanger, and let it dry for a duration of 24 hours.

+Sourdough Pasta